Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Swiss Santa, Samichlaus, Père Noël, San Nicolao, St. Nicholas

 Every season, there are also a handful of extraordinary Swiss Santa happenings.
-Take the Santarun in Bern, a running event where every participant is dressed in a Santa outfit.
+Take the Santarun in Bern, a running event where every participant dresses in a Santa outfit.
 Copy/paste this concept for a swimming event, the Samichlaus-Schwimmen in Zürich.
 And finally, there is Clauwau in Samnaun, the annual gathering of Santas from all over the world.

 - Swiss German: Samichlaus and Schmutzli, St. Nikolaus